saljoudi/KSA-Covid19-/README.md

 plt.show()
  ```

 After looking at the actual numbers of active and closed cases compared to the cumulative confirmed cases, we are going to explore the percentages of those two numbers relative to cumulative confirmed cases.
-The below grpah shows that.
+The below graph shows that.

  ![](Images/Active_vs_Closed.jpg)

- The the percentages of active cases out of total cumulative confirmed cases were fluctuating with a slightly dropping trend till early April.
-On March 30th, the King ordered issued a decree to provide free treatment for Covid19 to all illigal residents besides citizens and legal residents.
+ The percentages of active cases out of total cumulative confirmed cases were fluctuating with a slightly dropping trend till early April.
+On March 30th, the King ordered issued a decree to provide free treatment for Covid19 to all illegal residents besides citizens and legal residents.
 This decrease might be attributed to two possibile factors.
 It is known that the symptoms of Covid19 might take up to 14 days to appear, so there could have been some infected patients without showing any symptoms.
-Besides, there were a lot of illigal residents who were anxious about seeking testing and treatment.
+Besides, there were a lot of illegal residents who were anxious about seeking testing and treatment.
 Therefore, early April the percentages of active cases out of total cumulative confirmed cases rose and plateaued till roughly May 2nd when dramatically dropped by approximately 50%.
 Since June 2nd, the percentage of active cases has been increasing due to the lower daily number of closed cases compared to the daily number of new cases.

 The code used to generate the second graph is similar to the previous one with different parameters